Thiago099/grid-resize-helper/README.md

 ## Limitations

-You must specify the areas of your grid you want to make resizable and your grid must have a gap in order for it to work
+You must specify the areas of your grid you want to make resizable and assign them to control a part of the grid

 ## Usage: